Logging in PowerShell

 Ready to Automate Your EC2 Management?

-Get 24/7 AI-powered infrastructure assistance in Microsoft Teams.
-SmartOps helps your team manage, monitor, and optimize EC2 instances for just $199/month.
+Get 24/7 AI-powered infrastructure assistance in Microsoft Teams and Google Chat.
+SmartOps helps your team manage, monitor, and optimize EC2 instances for just $399/month.